mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 2. Verify that s\*G = R + e\*X, where e is the hash challenge of the i'th kernel.
 3. Verify that the `receiver_signature` is valid.

+Step 1. benefits from knowing the kernel index rather than the kernel itself, since nodes don't maintain an index of all kernels, and looking for the index of a potentially very old kernel is rather expensive.

+## Storing Proofs

+When a wallet stores or exports payment proofs, it should store the kernel as well as its index, in case the chain suffers a large reorg that relocates the kernel to a different index.

 ## Wallet actions

 ### receiver excess generation